Eco-friendly, Plantable Stationery Options Grab Publics Attention - UrduPoint

 Eco-friendly, Plantable Stationery Options Grab Public's Attention

-Zainab said that climate change is a problem that is not going away and there has never been a more important time to collectively become more aware of how individuals, corporations, and businesses, are affecting the planet.
+Zainab said that climate change was a problem that was not going away and there had never been a more important time to collectively become more aware of how individuals, corporations and businesses were affecting the planet.

 She said the eco-friendly stationery aims to make healthy choices and save the planet.

-She said eco-friendly stationery has a wide scope as various products such as business cards, calendars, diaries, planners, bookmarks, bags, menu cards, greeting, and wedding cards could be produced at a reasonable cost.
+The eco-friendly stationery has a wide scope as various products such as business cards, calendars, diaries, planners, bookmarks, bags, menu cards, greeting and wedding cards that can be produced at a reasonable cost, she added.

 She underlined that her idea was commended in 2020 after observing the wastage of marriage cards.
 She said that sustainable friendly options were exploited after a lot of research and her idea has been getting the attention and appreciation of the clients and the public at large.